FUNDING AND AWARDS

 Artificial Intelligence in the Holistic Classroom

-The Spring Symposium will be held May 19-23, 2024, on the UGA campus.
+The Spring Symposium will be held May 19-23, 2025, on the UGA campus.
 Selected faculty will receive hotel accommodations and meals during the program.
-The Fellows will have the opportunity to work with a variety of experts to experiment with AI, craft classroom activities and homework, and explore bias and ethical issues around AI in higher education.
+Fellows will have the opportunity to work with experts to experiment with AI, craft classroom activities and homework, and explore bias and ethical issues around AI in higher education.

 The Center for Excellence in Teaching, Learning and Online Education seeks nominations for Governor’s Teaching Fellows Academic Year Symposium every spring semester.